SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 Place the firmware file `snt_firmware_verJB6.4.bin` into the root directory of your SD card.
 Be sure the card is formatted as [FAT32](https://en.wikipedia.org/wiki/FAT32) and that there is only one firmware file in the root directory.
+When flashing, the console LED should turn red, and then load to the main menu when complete.
+This process may take a few minutes to finish.

 ## Organizing ROMs